soxueren/atsd/api/meta/Entity Group: Create or Replace.md

 PUT /api/v1/entity-groups/{entity-group}
 ```

-Create an entity group with specified properties and tags or replace an existing entity group.
+Create an entity group with specified properties and tags or replace properties and tags for an existing entity group.
-This method creates a new entity group or replaces an existing entity group.
+This method creates a new entity group or replaces the properties and tags of an existing entity group.

 <aside class="notice">
 If only a subset of fields is provided for an existing entity group, the remaining properties and tags will be deleted.